gushenweiz/scCAEs/README.md

 python scCAEs.py --data_type 10X
 ```

 Then you will get the cluster result of "PBMC" dataset using scCAEs method.
-The values of NMI, ARI and Accuracy are 0.8110, 0.8246 and 0.8763, respectively.
+The final output reports the clustering performance, here is an example on 10X PBMC scRNA-seq data:
+Final: NMI= 0.8810, ARI= 0.8246, ACC= 0.8763.
+In addition, you will also get an output file named "predict_dataset.csv".
+In the file, the first column will be the cell name, the second column will be the predicted cell type.

 ### Other Datesets